Texas A&M stuns reigning champ UNC 86-65 in NCAA 2nd round - WDEF

 It came on the same court where, two nights earlier, UMBC made history by becoming the first 16-seed to beat a 1 when the Retrievers upset top overall seed Virginia.
 And as with that game, the upstart dispatched the favorite with surprising ease.

+Williams’ previous worst loss in NCAA play had come in the Tar Heels’ 84-66 loss to his former Kansas program in the 2008 Final Four.
+This was also UNC’s worst NCAA Tournament loss since falling by 23 points to Arkansas in the 1990 Sweet 16.

-And, yet again, the reigning champs lost in the second round.
-Last year, Villanova was bounced by Wisconsin.
-Meanwhile, the Aggies – who peaked at No. 5 in the AP Top 25 in December – is moving on to the Sweet 16 for the second time in three seasons.
+Meanwhile, the Aggies – who peaked at No. 5 in the AP Top 25 in December before injuries and suspensions helped lead to an 0-5 start in the Southeastern Conference – are moving on to the Sweet 16 for the second time in three seasons.

 The Tar Heels were a very different team than last year’s title winner, namely in the way they leaned on a small-ball lineup.
 But expectations grew that they could make a third straight Final Four run as UNC found a final-month groove, including two wins against Duke and a trip to the Atlantic Coast Conference Tournament championship game.